Increase membership and enhance member engagement in Omicron Delta Kappa

 1.1.4 Facilitate National Headquarters contacts with circles which have not inducted members in the past 12 months including letters from Associate Executive Director, calls and visits from O∆K Leadership Consultants or NAC/Board members.

-1.1.5 Emphasize the practice of at least two inductions per year; looking for members in all three class years (junior, senior, graduate students); and selecting members from all five phases of campus life.
+1.1.5 Emphasize the practice of at least two initiation programs per year; looking for members in all three class years (junior, senior, graduate students); and selecting members from all five phases of campus life.

 1.1.6 Revamp circle standards recognition to reward circles for achieving/striving for optimum membership for their campus.